 The unused section of U1 is configured as a voltage follower, with its input pinned to the virtual ground between V+ and V-.
 This seems to reduce the current consumption of the AD823, and also prevents the unused section from oscillating.

 The power supply (shown in the larger graphic) provides the split power supply necessary for the receiver.
 The current draw on the virtual ground rail (SUP_GND) is minimal, so a simple passive voltage divider will work.
 L1 and R7 help to decouple the 4 foot cable run from the supply battery on the ground.
 Despite the good power supply noise rejection of the AD823, leaving them out increases interference in the receiver.

-The gain is currently set at 80 (x40 first stage, x2 second stage) in my implementation.
+The gain was set at 80 (x40 first stage, x2 second stage) in my implementation.
 The overall receiver as drawn is capable of a gain of 200.

 The input low pass R2/C1, roll-off cap C3, and low pass R4/C4 were all necessary to prevent a local (< 10 miles) 50kW AM station, WCAU 1210, from injecting all kinds of intermod into the VLF signal.

 High pass filtering in both stages was necessary to prevent clipping from the local hum, and to reduce the work for digital processing later.

 The AD823 has a drive capability of 15ma, and is rated for a 500pF load.
 Run into a long run of twisted pair cabling with its high capacitive load, the signal became quite distorted.
 If you examine the parameters for common coax or twisted pair cable, you will see that the total capacitive load of even modest cable runs in in the 1000s of pf.
 The OP27 is somewhat beefier than the AD823, able to source around 20ma and drive capacitive loads up to 2000pf.
 It is better suited for driving a longer signal line.